yonekurayuuki/gitbook-plugin-table-cell-merge/README.md

-# Merge cells in the table
+# Merge cells in the Tables for Markdown Syntax
-This is a GitBook plugin for extending table syntax.
+This is a GitBook plugin for extending markdown table syntax.
 You can enable to merge cells in tables with this plugin.
-This plugin uses Cheerio as html parser.

 ## How to install it?
 Add it to your `book.json` configuration: